OsbornePro/BTPS-SecPack/docs/index.rst

 **Summary**

-The purpose of this web application is to easily investigate any email alerts received that indicate a possible compromise.
+The purpose of this web application is to easily investigate any email alerts received that indicate compromise.
 This server has Windows Event Forwarding (WEF), configured in a "source collector" set up.
 This means that the clients in the environment initiate connections to the server before sending logs.
-When one of the suspicious event ID's occur on any of the devices, the event info is forwarded to the WEF source collector server using WinRM over HTTPS.
-Once an hour the collected event logs are imported into a SQL database.
+When one of the suspicious event IDs occur on any of the devices, the event info is forwarded to the WEF source collector server using WinRM over HTTPS.
+Collected event logs are imported into a SQL database every hour.
 Any newly discovered events that indicate possible compromise trigger an email alert which is then sent to the IT Administrators.
 This application can be used to search that SQL database and view the details of an event.
-The SQL database is useful because searching a SQL database is 100x faster than parsing the Windows Event Logs through XML.
-It also stores critical events for a longer period of time than the events would normally exists inside Event Viewer.
-This is because when Event Viewer logs reach a certain size, old logs are removed to make room for new ones.
+Searching a SQL database is 100x faster than parsing the Windows Event Logs through XML.
+This method stores critical events for a longer period of time than Event Viewer.
+When Event Viewer logs reach a certain size, old logs are removed to make room for new ones.
+Some admins may save backups of the overflow Event Viewer logs which requires more effort to search.

 Protection against SQL injections and CSRF have been implemented.
 Penetration testing has been performed to ensure the security of the application.
 There are no presently discovered vulnerabilities.
 Security is a feature!
 If you find a vulnerability that I have not please let me know so I can fix it. rosborne@osbornepro.com